Microscope

 Besides the fact that CWDBs do not cause classic symptoms (and thus are not visible to a medical practitioner), they are also difficult to diagnose using traditional methods such as:

-The classic breeding method.
-Intracellular bacteria are difficult to culture and form very small colonies that are often difficult to distinguish
+The classic growing method: Intracellular bacteria are difficult to grow and form very small colonies, which are often difficult to distinguish.

-Serological methods: Demonstrating anti-CWDB antigens in plasma is pointless.
+Serological methods: Detection of anti CWDB antigens in plasma is pointless.
 After all, the immune system does not recognize this form.
 In addition, most immunoglobulins target antigens located in/on the bacterial cell wall.
-A CWBD has no cell wall and is therefore low immunogenic and virtually insensitive to this detection method.
+A CWBD has no cell wall, which makes it low immunogenic and virtually insensitive to this detection method.

-PCR: CWDB specific DNA has been demonstrated in recent years with PCR of patient material.
-The disadvantage here is that the intracellular and extracellular distinction has disappeared.
+PCR: CWDB specific DNA has been detected in recent years using PCR of patient material.
+The disadvantage here is that the distinction between intracellular and extracellular has disappeared.
 In addition, this material contains a very large number of inhibitors that negatively affect PCR sensitivity.
 The result is a test result with a 30-40% false negative result.
-PCR should then always be used in combination with other analytical methods.
+PCR should always be used in combination with other analytical methods.

 USE TARGETED INTERVENTIONS